UniversalDependencies/docs/_cop/dep/obl-unmarked.md

 advmod(ⲟⲩⲱϣⲧ, ϩⲱⲱ)
 ~~~

-The same applies to other IMODs: the inflected modifier ⲧⲏⲣ⸗ ‘all of X’ is also seen as `obl:npmod`, i.e. as syntactically more similar to ‘completely’ than a determiner ‘all’.
+The same applies to other IMODs: the inflected modifier ⲧⲏⲣ⸗ ‘all of X’ is also seen as `obl:unmarked`, i.e. as syntactically more similar to ‘completely’ than a determiner ‘all’.
 Like all inflected modifiers, the pronoun is seen as a determiner in this case, similar to a possessive.
 In the following example, we can think of the meaning as ‘their entirety(-wise)’, or ‘by way of their entirety’.

 Example: